se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 1. [Different versions of Angular](https://www.simplilearn.com/angularjs-vs-angular-2-vs-angular-4-differences-article) - Before you start learning Angular, you must have a clear idea of its different versions.

-2. [Start learing TypeScript](https://www.typescriptlang.org/docs/home.html) - Development in Angular relies heavily on TypeScript.
+2. [Start learning TypeScript](https://www.typescriptlang.org/docs/home.html) - Development in Angular relies heavily on TypeScript.
 You can start learning the basics of the new language from its official website.

 3. [The official Angular website](https://angular.io/guide/quickstart) - offers a good tutorial to get started.
 It shows you how to build and run a simple Hello World application in Angular.